32squids/kiri-ai/README.md

 A self-play reinforcement learning agent for **Kiri Ai: The Duel**, a 2-player simultaneous-selection dueling game played on a 5-space board.
-Both players secretly pick two cards per turn (movement, stance changes, attacks) which are revealed and resolved together — closer to *rock-paper-scissors* with positioning than a turn-based game.
+Both players secretly pick two cards per turn (movement, stance changes, attacks) which are revealed and resolved together — like a complicated game of rock-paper-scissors.
 First to land two hits wins.

 The full rules are in [kiri-ai-ruleset.txt](kiri-ai-ruleset.txt).